 Seafarers' maritime claims may be adjudicated in state or federal courts, but federal maritime law applies.

 The Jones Act is a federal law providing a cause of action in negligence for seafarers injured in their employment.
 An employer is liable for the injuries to its employee by acts or omissions of the employer's officers, agents or employees.

 The standard of care applicable in the Jones Act context is ordinary care.
 The employer's non-delegable duty under the Jones Act is to provide the seafarer with a reasonably safe place to work.
 The employer must have actual or constructive notice of the unsafe condition and an opportunity to correct the problem before liability attaches.
 Moreover, an employer exercises ordinary prudence when a safe procedure is used even though a safer or more preferable procedure might exist.

-Once a seafarer proves that his or her employer was negligent, he or she need only show that the employer's negligence is the cause, in whole or in part, of his or her injuries.
-In other words, once a seafarer establishes negligence, he or she need only show that the employer's negligence 'played any part, even the slightest, in producing the injury or death for which damages are sought'.18 Thus, the seafarer's burden of proof of causation is slight.
+Once a seafarer proves his or her employer was negligent, and that the employer's actions were the cause of the seafarer's injuries (in whole or in part), he or she need only show that the employer's negligence 'played any part, even the slightest, in producing the injury or death for which damages are sought'.20 Thus, the seafarer's burden of proof of causation is slight.
 The same causation standard also applies in determining whether the seafarer was contributorily negligent for his or her injuries.
 This is often called the 'featherweight' causation standard.

 If successful in proving negligence under the Jones Act, a seafarer may recover for pecuniary losses, including loss of earning capacity, past lost wages, medical expenses, pain and suffering, mental anguish and physical discomfort.
 A seafarer may not recover non-pecuniary damages, including punitive damages or loss of society, from his or her employer.